Sunday, September 11, 2011

 • We tend to lose the honor, respect with time.
 If you are not satisfied with your kriya or meditation some day, find that you have lost attentiveness and attention.
 You are not honoring it, you are not honoring your self.

-• Honor is the total attentiveness to present moment with full heart and complete gratitude.
+• Honor is total attentiveness to the present moment with a tinge of gratefulness.

 • Respecting / honoring every moment - that is practice.